ericcornelissen/eslint-plugin-top/README.md

 }
 ```

-Then configure the rules you want to use under the rules section.
+Then, configure the rules you want to use under the rules section:

 ```json
 {